Abandoned & Little-Known Airfields:

 shows that some of the forest surrounding the airport had been cleared, presumably in preparation for a planned subdivision.

-The runway still appeared to be in good condition & a third & much larger building had been constructed adjacent to the two earlier structures.”
+The runway still appeared to be in good condition & a third & much larger building [the 3rd & last hangar] had been constructed adjacent to the 2 earlier structures.”

 David Henderson observed, “Construction of the subdivision was well underway in 2004 & over 24 houses had been built on the site of the old airport.

 Most of the old runway had been graded & built over although the 3 buildings visible in previous photos remained.”